Enhancing passive surveillance in NSW

 If your work involves livestock health management, whether they are production animals or pets, we’re keen to understand what’s important to you when thinking about protecting Australia’s livestock industries from pests and diseases, like emergency animal diseases (EADs).

-Your views are important to us, and your answers will be kept in the strictest confidence, with responses aggregated and used for statistical purposes only.
+Your views are important to us, and your answers are anonymous and will be kept in the strictest confidence, with responses aggregated and used for statistical purposes only.

 • Click here to take the survey